Pathways into Quantitative Aging Research Summer Program

 • 2022 PQAR students Valerie Lobato, Lourdes S. Romañach Álvarez and Clementine Sikpe research project was accepted for the 2022 SACNAS poster session.
 In the summer of 2022 they worked with Dr. Anarina Murillo and MS student Emma Risner on the topic of "Examining the Association Between the ‘Southern Diet’, Socio-demographic Factors, and Obesity Status Among Women in Alabama"

-• In July of 2022, 2021 PQAR students Amir ElTabekh, Michelle Hefner, Bintou Koroma, Abner Portillo, Romy Robiellos II attended the Second Annual PQAR Symposium on Thursday, July 21, 2022.
-They participated on an panel discussion, where they discussed their experiences since the completion of the summer program.
+• In July of 2022, 2021 PQAR students Amir ElTabekh, Michelle Hefner, Bintou Koroma, Abner Portillo, Romy Robiellos II attended the Second Annual PQAR Symposium.
+They participated in a panel discussion, where they discussed their experiences since the completion of the summer program.
+Abner and Michelle presented research they conducted, since the completion of the program.

 • In June of 2022, the research 2021 PQAR students Jordan Harris, Michelle Hefner and Paula Lanternier conducted with Dr. Alexis Merdjanoff and PhD student Gabriella Meltzer was published in the International Journal of Aging and Human Development.
 Read here

-• 2021 PQAR student Kristiana Jeffers virtually participated in the 2022 J-Term opportunity.
+• 2021 PQAR student Kristiana Jeffers virtually participated in our 2022 J-Term opportunity.
 She took GPH-GU 2286: Introduction to Data Management and Statistical Computing.
 Learn more about PQAR's programming here.

 • In November of 2022, 2021 PQAR student Michelle Hefner virtually presented her groups' summer research project at the 4th annual ADAR Summit, hosted by the Cal-ADAR team at UC Berkeley.